davvil/dotfiles/README.md

 ```

 **WARNING:** make sure that you have your local part in synch before
-retrieving, it will overwrite the config file Other git command are also
+retrieving, it will overwrite the config file.

-supported (call the tool with `--help` to get a list).
+Other git commands are also supported (call the tool with `--help` to get a
+list).

 ## Installation